ericmschow/personal-iot-project/README.md

 ## Documentation/Tutorials followed

-1. Setting up wifi on Pi https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md (up to the iptables stuff which was not followed, since the goal was to not allow true network access
+1. Setting up wifi on Pi4, with eth0 https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md (up to the iptables stuff which was not followed, since the goal was to not allow true network access
 2. iptables primer https://www.hostinger.com/tutorials/iptables-tutorial
 3. how to set up post-flash https://everythingsmarthome.co.uk/howto/wifi-dimmer-switch-with-tasmota-tuya-dimmer-guide/
 4. video on flashing thru tuya-convert https://asciinema.org/a/2aDZweVGfliwc9TjB1ncwmKvm
 5. Github search for issues specific to plug model https://github.com/arendst/Tasmota/issues?utf8=%E2%9C%93&q=is%3Aissue+AWP04L
+6. Getting Pi Zero (no eth0) to broadcast AP as well as listen to main wifi https://github.com/peebles/rpi3-wifi-station-ap-stretch
 ### Potential next steps

 1. Figure out how to do DNS on my local network such that my saved links aren't hardcoded IPs